nomad-coe/nomad/docs/howto/manage/upload.md

     `POTCAR.stripped`.
 These files can be accessed and downloaded by anyone, while the original POTCAR files are automatically removed.

+## Visibility and access

+You can edit who has access to your upload.
+Click on the *Edit upload members* button to open the corresponding dialog.
+There you can search for users (or groups, see below) and add them to the list as reviewers, who can view your upload before it is published.

+The table below the search field shows who has been added and their role.
+In each row you can remove the member or change their role from Reviewer to Co-author, who may also edit the upload.
+You must confirm the dialog for the changes to take effect.

+You can also make the upload visible for everyone, even not logged in users, by using the checkbox in the same upload step.
+Note that you cannot use this feature if the upload is published with embargo and vice versa.

+!!! note
+    Instead of single users you may also give access via user groups.
+Switch the search type from *User* to *Group*, search for the group name, and optionally change their role.
+This feature must be enabled in the config file `nomad.yaml`.

+    See [API](../programmatic/api.md#user-groups) on how to create and edit user groups.

 ## Add user metadata

 NOMAD automatically extracts as much information as possible from your files but you can still specify additional metadata.
 This is what we call *user metadata*.
-This includes you and your co-authors (use the *edit members* function on the *upload page*) as well as comments, additional web-references, and datasets (use the *edit metadata* function on the *upload page*).
+This includes comments, additional web-references, and datasets (use the *edit metadata* function on the *upload page*).

-User metadata can also be provided in an uploaded file.
-This can be a `.json` or `.yaml` file.
-It has to be named `nomad.json` or `nomad.yaml`.
+User metadata can also be provided in an uploaded file, either named `nomad.json` or `nomad.yaml`.
 Here is a JSON example:

 ```json
 {